tilo/deprecate_soft/README.md

 Once tracking confirms that a deprecated method is no longer in use, you can confidently delete it from your codebase.

+This mechanism has been **proven in large-scale production systems** to safely clean up legacy code — this gem reimagines that functionality to help you clean up your code with confidence.

 ---

 ## ✨ Features